Yangon United F.C.: Myanmar National League three-peat and AFC Cup debut (2011–2013)

+2014

 Yangon United again qualified for the 2014 AFC Cup where they faced Vietnamese cup winners, Vissai Ninh Bình, Hong Kong league champions South China and Malaysian club Kelantan.
 The club finished as group runners-up, winning 3 times and losing 3 games, in which the club qualified for the Round of 16 tie against Indonesian club Persipura Jayapura.
 They suffered their heaviest defeat in their history, losing 9–2 at the Mandala Stadium.

 The 2014 season saw the club finishing 2nd in the league.
 However, the club managed to get hold of the league title in the 2015 season, winning their fourth league title, and qualified to the 2016 AFC Champions League qualifying play-off.
 They faced Thailand club Chonburi, losing 3–2.

+2018-2019

 In 2018, Yangon United won their fifth league title with 1 point ahead of league rivals Shan United.
 The club qualified for the 2019 AFC Champions League qualifying play-offs, facing Philippines club Ceres–Negros.
 The Lions won the match 2–1, progressing on to the next stage to face Thailand's Chiangrai United.
 Losing 3–1 in the process, they were dropped to the 2019 AFC Cup.

 Yangon United would go on and dominate until 2019, when they gave up the trophy to Shan United.
 Yangon United ended up with an unconvincing 2020 Myanmar National League finish at 4th place.
 They also participated in the 2020 AFC Cup, getting a 2–2 draw against Vietnamese side Hồ Chí Minh City.
 In the next match against Laotian side Lao Toyota, Yangon United went on to collect their first three points in a 3–2 win.
 In their third fixture against Singaporean side Hougang United, Than Paing broke the deadlock, scoring the only goal in the match.
 However, the AFC Cup got cancelled throughout the season due to the COVID-19 pandemic.

+2022

 In the 2022 Myanmar National League season they finished second, behind Shan United.
 Their top scorer was Valci Júnior with 8 goals.

+2023

+Yangon United founded Yangon United W.F.C. to compete in the Myanmar Women League.